Oklahoma Hummingbird Migration: 9 Awesome Travelers

 Photo by: Andy Raupp

-Note: The Ruby-throated hummingbird is drinking from a Royal Catchfly – Silene Regia that is found in Oklahoma.
+Note: The Ruby-throated hummingbird is drinking from a Royal Catchfly – (Silene Regia) that is found in Oklahoma.

-Oklahoma hummingbirds starting their spring migration north from Panama City, Panama need to fly about 3,226 miles over land or 2,148 miles if flying across the Gulf of Mexico to reach Oklahoma City..
+Oklahoma hummingbirds starting their spring migration north from Panama City, Panama need to fly about 3,226 miles over land or 2,148 miles if flying across the Gulf of Mexico to reach Oklahoma City.

 Oklahoma hummingbirds starting their journey north from Mexico, at the United States’ southernmost border at Brownsville Texas, need to fly 738 miles to reach Oklahoma City.

-Which Oklahoma Hummingbirds Breed and Nest in the State?
+Which Oklahoma hummingbirds breed and nest in the state?

-The Ruby-throated and Black-chinned hummingbirds are the only hummingbirds that breed and nest in Oklahoma.
+According to the OKC Audubon Society, the Ruby-throated and Black-chinned hummingbirds are the only hummingbirds that breed and nest in Oklahoma.

 Ruby-throated – The Ruby-throated hummingbird has an extensive breeding area that covers the entire eastern half of the United States, and extends into Canada as far west as Alberta.